-- (4) Includes the value of accelerated vesting of unvested shares of restricted stock as of December 31, 2022, based on a per share value of \$59.00.
-Unvested shares of restricted stock granted to NEOs will vest automatically in connection with a termination due to death or disability or a change in control.
-Mr. Christopher is also entitled to accelerated vesting of certain of his awards (excluding, among others, the CEO Special Retention Grant) upon an involuntary termination without cause or a resignation for good reason.
-Payments to which named executive officers are entitled upon the accelerated vesting of restricted stock included payments associated with declared dividends and interest. - (5) Includes the value of: (i) two times the executive's base salary as in effect on December 31, 2022; (ii) two times the average annual bonus actually paid to the executive for the three calendar years preceding December 31, 2022; and (iii) the value of continued participation in Company's group health plan for a period of two years.
+(4) Includes the value of accelerated vesting of unvested shares of restricted stock as of December 28, 2024, based on a per share value of \$79.96, which value equals the market value of the Company's stock on such date.
+Unvested shares of restricted stock granted to NEOs will vest automatically in connection with a termination due to death or disability or a change in control (with unvested shares of performance-based restricted stock vesting at maximum levels if the acceleration event occurs prior to the end of the applicable reference period).
+Mr. Christopher is also entitled to accelerated vesting of certain of his awards upon an involuntary termination without cause or a resignation for good reason.
+Payments to which named executive officers are entitled upon the accelerated vesting of restricted stock included payments associated with declared dividends and interest.

+(5) Includes the value of: (i) two times the executive's base salary as in effect on December 28, 2024; (ii) two times the average annual bonus actually paid to the executive for the three calendar years preceding December 28, 2024; and (iii) the value of continued participation in the Company's group health plan for a period of two years.
 All amounts are payable on an involuntary termination without cause or upon a resignation by the executive for good reason that occurs upon or within two years following a change in control.
-As of December 31, 2022, Messrs.
+As of December 28, 2024, Messrs.
 Martin, Sigloch and Miritello were not entitled to any amounts in connection with such an involuntary termination occurring outside of this two-year, post-change in control window.
-For additional details on the changes to the payments and benefits that may become payable to Messrs.
-Martin, Sigloch and Miritello on a qualifying termination, see the summary of the change in control agreements contained in the Narrative Disclosure to Summary Compensation Table and Grant of Plan Based Awards Table above.
+For additional details on the payments and benefits that may become payable to Messrs.
+Martin, Sigloch and Miritello on a qualifying termination and the NEOs' material ongoing obligations to the Company following such qualifying termination, see the summary of the change in control agreements contained in the "Narrative Disclosure to Summary Compensation Table and Grant of Plan Based Awards Table" above.